merledu/OpenLane_Workshop/README.md

     |   ├── scripts

-Design are:
+The README that comes along with the designs are:
-1. picorv32a have a description of an Interactive flow
+1. picorv32a - a description of an Interactive flow.
-2. spm have a description of Non-interactive flow
+2. spm - a description of Non-interactive flow.
-3. manual_macro_placement_test have a description of macro placement
+3. manual_macro_placement_test - a description of macro placement.
-4. BRISC-V_single_cycle is a task for thi workshop
+4. BRISC-V_single_cycle is a set of tasks for this workshop.